 Over the past several years, the number of seizures of pangolin scales — as well as whole pangolins, both live and frozen — has significantly increased.
 Seizures of products originating from African nations suggest Asian markets are now sourcing African species to meet demand.
 Evidence from government seizures of pangolin products indicates that trafficking follows some of the same routes from Africa to Asia as elephant ivory and rhino horn.

-In June, 11.7 tonnes of pangolin scales in two shipments from Africa were seized in Hong Kong, representing the biggest seizures to date.
+In June, 11.7 tonnes of pangolin scales in two shipments from Africa were seized in Hong Kong SAR, representing the biggest seizures to date.

 Journalists on deadline may email firstname.lastname@example.org